The self-celebrating post of the outraged recruiter

-This classic story of the human resources director and the candidate who, out of the blue, is no longer interested in the job opportunity pops up now and then on LinkedIn profiles looking for visibility.
+This classic story of the wise recruiter and the villain candidate who, out of the blue, is no longer interested in the job opportunity pops up now and then on LinkedIn profiles looking for visibility.

 “Dear Network, you won’t believe this, but after working for three months, tirelessly, day and night, on a hiring process for my extraordinary company, awarded just last night as the best employer in the entire galaxy, the candidate called me to tell me that he is no longer interested in the job.

-Network, you can’t imagine what a blow this has been for me.
+My trustful Network, you can’t imagine what a terrible blow this has been for me.

 The way I see the world today has been turned upside down: only now do I understand how selfish and unfair people can be.